This festive list of Christmas tree lighting events was sponsored by Ghirardelli Square in San Francisco.

 These events are often crowded and my small children are too short to see anything.
 Choose a family-friendly Christmas tree lighting-up ceremony — or ceremonies — based on how easy it is for you to get there or the wonderful other activities, then be prepared with a back-up plan for bored, hungry, confused kids who need the potty at the worst moments.
 Ice skating nearby?
 Perfect.
 A holiday cocoa?
 Yes!
 Some of these events offer extra Christmas magic like a carriage ride.
 How to choose?

 I offer you these tree lighting ceremonies in chronological order.
 Tell me which ones you've visited!No Events

 There are many wonderful events this time of year for families, and you can probably hit more than one, even with a three-year old clutching your leg and begging for a cookie.

 Find more to do this Holiday Season in our East Bay Holiday Guide.

-[Thanks to Ghirardelli Square tree lighting in San Francisco for providing this image]
+[Thanks to Ghirardelli Square and Alameda South Shore for providing images]